carlosedp/mill-aliases/Readme.md

 }
 ```

-Aliases can also reference other aliases, allowing you to create complex workflows by composing simpler ones.
+Aliases can be single commands or commands with arguments.
+They also reference other aliases, allowing you to create complex workflows by composing simpler ones.
 When an alias task matches the name of another alias, the plugin will automatically execute that alias instead of treating it as a mill task.

 If you use Zsh as shell and/or P10k as a theme, check my Zsh Mill completions plugin at <https://github.com/carlosedp/mill-zsh-completions>.
 It supports getting Mill tasks and aliases.

 ## Usage

-**To show all the defined aliases:**
+**To list all the defined aliases:**

 When listing aliases, tasks that reference other aliases are marked with an arrow (`→`):